-We report directly to citizens and to communities on how well their council is performing and improving their outcomes.
+We report directly to citizens and communities on how well their council and IJB are performing and improving their outcomes.

 We engage with them to help them make use of our work, and to shape our work and what we look at.